reo542613/HST-UAP/README.md

 # HST-UAP

 ## Dependencies
-The project is recommended to be used with ython 3.9 and PyTorch 1.8.1.
 All dependencies can be installed with following command:
 ```
 conda env create -f HST.yml
 ```